Amiriel01/Admin-Dashboard/README.md

 **Obective:**

-I created an admin dashboard using HTML and CSS.
+I created an admin dashboard using HTML, CSS, and jQuery.

 ***Completed Dashboard Image***